GSA/digitalgov.gov/publishing.md

-# Digitalgov.gov / Publishing
+# DigitalGov.gov / Publishing

 ## A guide to publishing in a GitHub based workflow

-To proceed, you will need a GitHub account [http://github.com](http://github.com) and you will need to have the Digital.gov team add you as an contributor to our repo.
+To proceed, you will need a GitHub account [http://github.com](http://github.com) and you will need to have the DigitalGov team add you as an contributor to our repo.
 Send us a note at [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov)

 - - -
 ### Creating a Draft for Review on GitHub.com